MrTheWalrus/markable/README.md

 pizza.users_have_marked_as_favorite
 ```

-And all foods loved by users
+And all food loved by users

 ``` ruby
 Food.marked_as :favorite